bgbrink/PRJEB35632/README.md

 ## Usage

 Please edit the config.yaml to match your data and organism.
-For further information about snakemake, please refer to the official documentation.
+For further information about snakemake, please refer to the official documentation https://snakemake.readthedocs.io/en/stable/index.html.

 This pipeline has been adapted from the mHiC pipeline by the Keles Research Group, University of Wisconsin, so please check out their [Readme](https://github.com/yezhengSTAT/mHiC) for more details about mHiC and the parameters in this pipeline.

 ## Acknowledgements